zouppen/aoc-2024/log.md

 I was so bored after this that I made proper command line parser and small framework to help solving the assignments in upcoming days.

-I'm so tired about the culture war around master/main termonology so I decided to rename my AoC repository default branch as *pukki* after *joulupukki*, the Finnish word for Santa Claus.
+I'm so tired about the culture war around master/main terminology so I decided to rename my AoC repository default branch as *pukki* after *joulupukki*, the Finnish word for Santa Claus.